scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

             # Omit the plotting code...

 Then, the ``AltExperiment`` overloads the ``parse_file_name`` method of the ``Experiment`` class to parse the alternate format.
-The user must make sure to return the expected values as defined in the docstring for the original ``parse_file_name`` method, or else overload other methods that consume the file name information.
+The user must make sure the new ``parse_file_name`` method returns the expected values as defined in the docstring for the original ``parse_file_name`` method, or else overload other methods that consume the file name information.

 .. code:: python